da21510/avl.github.io/recruit/webdev.md

 1. **GitHub or GitLab Account.** Make sure you have a public GitHub/GitLab account that you can host your exam submission code for us to evaluate.

 ## How to Submit

+> **IMPORTANT:**
+> Please submit your exam (complete the form) regardless of whether you have a live site.
+> The form collects your GitHub URL.
+We want to see your source code regardless of the progress you've made.

 1. Upload code to public GitHub or GitLab account.
 1. Run your app in production for 1 week.
 1. **Please submit exam by completing this [survey]({{ site.exam_submit_form_url }})**